Sack of Delhi (1757): Aftermath

 After the sacking, Ahmad Shah campaigned against the Marathas and Jats until April 1757 when he began preparing to return to Afghanistan.
 Upon his return to Delhi in March, the city was sacked again.
-The Afghan invasion had dire consequences for the Mughal Empire, as most of their troops, along with those from the Bengal Subah, were forcibly deployed against the Afghans.
-Mere months later, the army of the Bengal Subah, weakened due to the Afghan invasion, were utterly defeated at the Battle of Plassey, beginning the rise of British power in India.
+The Afghan invasion had dire consequences for the Mughal Empire, as most of their troops, along with some of the best from the Bengal Subah, were forcibly deployed against the Afghans.
+Mere months later, the army of the Bengal Subah, weakened due to the Afghan invasion, was completely defeated at the Battle of Plassey, beginning the rise of British power in India.

-As a result, It has been argued that British naval strength alone did not account for their success in India, which was also shaped by the disruptions caused by the Afghan invasion, political instability in the region, the consolidation of a base in Bengal, and access to South Asian resources and sepoy forces.
+As a result, It has been argued that the strength of the British Royal Navy alone did not account for their success in India, which was also shaped by the disruptions caused by the Afghan invasion, political instability in the region, the consolidation of a base in Bengal, and access to South Asian resources and sepoy forces.

 The total loot Ahmad Shah carried back to Afghanistan is disputed.
 Its been estimated from contemporary writers that the Afghans seized 30 to 300 million rupees worth of goods.
 Over 28,000 elephants, camels, and mules carried Ahmad Shah's loot, alongside his 80,000 men, who carried whatever they took, with many of the Afghan cavalry returning on foot, while they loaded loot unto their horses.
 The massacres done by the Afghans throughout the campaign made the Yamuna River flow red with blood for two weeks.